 In addition, you can translate your theme into different languages using locale files.
 Locale files contain a set of translations for text strings used throughout the theme.
 Store locale files in the locales directory of the theme.

-Developers or merchants can customize their theme from the Shoplazza admin by using the theme editor.
+Merchants can customize their theme from the Shoplazza admin by using the Shoplazza theme editor.
 Themes can offer different customization options to enable merchants to create their desired customer experience:

-- You can make your theme templates modular by creating multiple sections and blocks.
+- You can make your theme templates and layout section groups modular by creating multiple sections and blocks.
 Refer to our section and block best practices to learn how to design sections and blocks effectively.

 templates directory contains a theme’s template files, which control what's rendered on each type of page.